richardgaywood/blog/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 Combined, these mean that society does not run on AR, because AR has not reached a big enough critical mass so that it can entirely replace other display methods.
 It is common but it is far from ubiquitous.
 Street signs still exist.
 Most restaurants still have signs on the door (except for the occasional try-hard hipster speakeasy trying to summon some mystique.)
 Keyboards still exist, as do monitors and TV screens.

 AR is more about how you interact with your gear than it is about how the world presents itself to you.

+Regarding the use of glasses for AR projection...
+People looking at you can tell you have AR running; tiny blinking patches of light leak out of the glasses.
+Some people consider this rude.

+Some people are extremely paranoid about data leaking this way - about someone being able to read what their AR display says, even though a practical attack has never been effectively demonstrated.
+They get around this by wearing mirrorshade AR projecting sunglasses that don't leak any light; the mirrored outer surface ensures onlookers cannot tell what is on the display.
+The 'shades also run a very mild light amplification algorithm that mean the wearer isn't disadvantaged wearing them, even at night.

 ## Limiting virtual reality